The personal blog of Ben Blain, his thoughts and flaws as a human.

 The second of two caboose-inspired entries, the first is here.

 A loved one was going through a particularly uncertain time a year ago.
 Her mantra became “Keep moving through it.
 Keep moving through.”
 It reminded me of the story of the Little Red Caboose, I think I can.
 I think I can I think I can.
-So when next hit my own big, icy stretches of uncertainty I adopted it.
+So when I hit my own big, icy stretches of uncertainty, I adopted it.

 The promise here is that the extraordinary uncertainty and tough times will come to an end.
 They almost always do, whether through our own wise and upwards actions or simply regression to the mean.
-Good times follow tough times eventually.
+Good times follow bad eventually.

-A year on and it feels like uncertainty has escaped it’s pen and is brutally bounding all over the place.
-I feel it palpably and adapted my own little mantra to cope,
+A year on and global uncertainty has escaped it’s pen and is brutally bounding all over the place.
+I didn’t want to be enthralled by it, so adapted this little mantra to cope,

-It is grounded in acceptance, but I feel like it is missing something hopeful and essential.
+It is grounded in acceptance, but I felt like it was missing something hopeful and essential.
 Perhaps something more like,

-In the infinity of our ignorance, who knows what beautiful happenings could be sprouting out of sight?
+In the great-circle of my infinite-ignorance, who knows what beautiful happenings are taking root out of sight?

 1 May 2026, Growing my Seoul patch.